FaqT0tum/FlashForge_A5M_raspberry/README.md

 ![](IMG/headcap.png)

-### For the assembly of the Head board requires a modification to the original Micro molex 2x2 90deg connector of the ebb36 with a straight one.
-### Otherwise it will hit the back of the printer
+### For the assembly of the Head board requires a modification to the original Micro molex 2x2 90deg connector of the ebb36 with a straight one, Otherwise it will hit the back of the printer

 ![](IMG/head_comp_ph.jpg)
 ![](IMG/micromolex.jpg)